Atlantic Airmass Brings Mixed Weather Across UK

-The UKHSA has issued yellow and amber cold-health alerts for the health sector covering all regions of England through until the 5th December.
+The UK Health Security Agency (UKHSA) has issued yellow and amber cold-health alerts for all regions of England, effective until 5 December.
+These warn of potential health risks as temperatures remain low.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.